seperman/deepdiff/README.md

 {}
 ```

-You can also exclude regular expression:
+You can also exclude using regular expressions by using `exclude_regex_paths` and pass a set or list of path regexes to exclude:

 ```python
 >>> t1 = [{'a': 1, 'b': 2}, {'c': 4, 'b': 5}]